bpon/s3committer/README.md

 This is a fork of rdblues netflix committer.
 This branch includes fixes for parquet support for Apache Spark and includes fixes for race conditions and amazon server side encryption support.

+Tested with EMR 5.11.0 Release with 200K Partitions.

 ## S3 output committers

 This project has Hadoop OutputCommitter implementations for S3.